jump-dev/open-energy-modeling-benchmarks/README.md

    directory are not included by git.
 Add them with `git add -f instances/*`.
  * `/GenX`: case studies and scripts to run models built with GenX.
  * `/Sienna`: case studies and scripts to run models built with Sienna.
+ * `/TulipaEnergyModel`: case studies and scripts to run models built with TulipaEnergyModel.
  * `Makefile`: a top-level makefile to automate rebuilding the instances, and any other tasks that we end up needed to repeat regularly.